richardsondx/checkmate/README.md

 That's it! `checkmate init` takes care of everything - creating directories, config files, and setting up Cursor integration.

+It will setup your app and generate a checkmate rules folder with all the necessary rules:
+   These rules will include:
+   - pre-task.mdc - Runs before each task
+   - post-task.mdc - Runs after each task
+   - post-push.mdc - Runs after each push
+   - spec-assistant.mdc - Helps with spec creation and format guidance
+   - spec-linter.mdc - Automated linting and fixing of spec files
+   - verification-trigger.mdc - Triggers feature verification workflow
+   - autofix-enforcer.mdc - Enforces auto-fix attempts on failures
+   - drift-detector.mdc - Detects spec-vs-code drift
+   - non-interactive-mode.mdc - For headless CheckMate runs
+   - ai-feature-validation-guidelines.mdc - Instructional guide for AI validation
+   - ai-verify-llm-reasoning-workflow-docs.mdc - Documentation for LLM reasoning workflow

 After initialization, add your API keys to the auto-generated `.checkmate` file:

 ```yaml